lmingyin/HOI-RT/README.md

    cd $HOI-RT  && make -j8
    ```
 1. Load the trained model
-   load [the trained model]() which has been trained on vcoco and our labeled dataset.
+   Load [the trained model]() which has been trained on vcoco and our labeled dataset.
 And put the model in the **detection** folder.

 ## Test